idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial01_app_development/step08_test_harness.md

  Solve Did NOT Converge!
 Aborting as solve did not converge

 The status `DIVERGED_FNORM_NAN` indicates that the residual was indeed `NaN` due to division by zero.
-Please be sure to remove this erroneous input, or simply enter `git checkout pressure_diffusion.i`, before proceeding.
+Please be sure to remove this erroneous input, or simply enter `git restore pressure_diffusion.i`, before proceeding.

 Since it is clear that the zero-valued viscosity input is invalid, an error should occur from within the `DarcyPressure` class by invoking the [`paramError()` method](framework_development/sanity_checking.md#missing-and-incorrect-parameters optional=True) on the `"viscosity"` parameter.
 Add this call to the constructor method in `DarcyPressure.C`: